 In December of 1940 Darryl F. Zanuck, President of 20th Century Fox, signed Carole to a seven year contract at the studio.
 The press predicted that he was going to make her a big star like he had done for Betty Grable and Alice Faye.
 Zanuck said "I figured any girl who is so popular with men, whom so many men want to date, must have something we can use and need in our pictures."
 Director Rouben Mamoulian offered Carole a role in his big budget drama Blood and Sand.
 When she turned it down rumors began that she didn't want to dye her hair red.
 It's more likely that she turned it down because Zanuck had promised her the lead in the Western Belle Starr.
 Carole was devastated when he gave that role to Gene Tierney instead.
 Her first assignment at Fox was a supporting role the technicolor musical Moon Over Miami.
-She costarred with Cesar Romero in the Dance Hall and with Victor Mature in I Wake Up Screaming.
-Then got top billing in the musical Cadet Girl which also showed off her talent as a singer.
+Then she got the chance to show off her singing voice in the musicals Dance Hall and Cadet Girl.
+In 1942 she was given leading roles in A Gentlemen At Heart, It Happened In Flatbush, and Manila Calling.

-In 1942 she starred in five films including A Gentlemen At Heart, It Happened In Flatbush, and Manila Calling.
 She said "The busier they keep me the better I like it.
 I've been fighting to get up on this ladder for five years ever since I ran away from high school."
 Unfortunately Darryl Zanuck had a reputation as a sexual predator who slept with all the actresses at Fox.
 Carole did have a sexual relationship with him and gossip about their affair hurt her reputation in Hollywood.
 When she stopped giving in to Zanuck's sexual demands he was furious.
 She had signed on to star in Highway To Hell with Cesar Romero but the movie was abruptly cancelled.
-Then she was supposed to play the lead in the 1942 Technicolor musical My Gal Sal.
+Then she was supposed to play the lead in the technicolor musical My Gal Sal.
 Right before filming began Zanuck hired Rita Hayworth to play the lead and recast Carole in a supporting role.
 She was so upset that she begged her fans to write to Fox and ask them to cast her in better movies.
-Instead she was given her minor roles in Orchestra Wives and Wintertime.
+Zanuck was upset when Carole took five months off to go on a USO tour.
+When she returned from the trip he punished her with a minor role Wintertime.

 Outside her studio dressing room